rafaelbacungan/rafaelbacungan/README.md

 # Rafael Bacungan

 <p>I'm a full-time <s>spaghetti chef</s> Software Engineer specializing in Full-Stack development.
-I've been exposed to various work environments from corporations, to startups.
-While still I'm young in my career, on top of being inherently curious, I try to continuously improve my skills as a developer by creating projects and solutions utilizing both in-demand and emerging technologies.
-You know, the usual self improvement stuff that devs do.</p>
+I've been exposed to various work environments from corporations to startups.
+While still I'm young in my career, on top of being inherently curious, I try to continuously improve my skills as a developer by building (and breaking) solutions here using technologies best suited to my needs and interests.</p>

 #